 - The audit of a complete set of consolidated financial statements of a listed public company in terms of the Companies Act of South Africa, prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board. - The company is a PIE, as defined in the IRBA Code.
-The auditor's report therefore includes the additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting[N16]; and - o Audit Tenure[N14]. - The consolidated financial statements are presented in the group's integrated report.
+The auditor's report therefore includes the additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting[N16]; and - Audit Tenure[N14]. - The auditor applied the independence requirements that are applicable to audits of financial statements of PIEs, as required by the IRBA Code.
+The auditor publicly disclosed in the auditor's report that the independence requirements that are applicable to audits of financial statements of PIEs were applied, as required by ISA 700 (Revised). - The consolidated financial statements are presented in the group's integrated report.
 Separate financial statements are also prepared for the listed company, but have not been included in the group's integrated report.
 The auditor's reports on both the consolidated and separate financial statements are signed on the same day. - The audit is a group audit of a company with subsidiaries; therefore, ISA 600 (Revised) applies[N13]. - The auditor has concluded that an unmodified (i.e. "clean") opinion is appropriate, based on the audit evidence obtained. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty exists related to events or conditions that may cast significant doubt on the group's ability to continue as a going concern.
 Adequate disclosure of the material uncertainty has been made in the financial statements.
-The auditor's report therefore also includes a description of how the auditor has evaluated management's assessment of the group's ability to continue as a going concern in accordance with the EAR Rule. - Key audit matters are reported because the company is listed.
-The outcome of audit procedures or key observations with respect to the key audit matters is reported as required by the EAR Rule. - The group's annual report, as defined in ISA 720 (Revised), is the group's integrated report and the separate financial statements.
-The auditor has obtained all of the other information prior to the date of the auditor's reports and has not identified a material inconsistency between the other information and the financial statements, or between the other information and the auditor's knowledge obtained in the audit or a material misstatement of the other information.
+The auditor's report therefore also includes a description of how the auditor has evaluated management's assessment of the group's ability to continue as a going concern in accordance with the EAR Rule.